 Smithfield is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Smithfield enrolled in college, Smithfield has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The population of Smithfield is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.46% of adults in Smithfield have a bachelor's degree or even advanced degree.
+The education level of Smithfield citizens is very high relative to the national average among all cities (21.84%): 35.46% of adults in Smithfield have a bachelor's degree or even advanced degree.

 The per capita income in Smithfield in 2010 was $36,534, which is middle income relative to Rhode Island, and wealthy relative to the rest of the US.
 This equates to an annual income of $146,136 for a family of four.